Asian carp in North America: In Louisiana

-Presence in Canada and Mexico
+In Canada and Mexico

 In Canada, the federal Department of Fisheries and Oceans has evaluated the risk of Asian carp invading Canadian waters, particularly the Great Lakes, either by introduction from the Mississippi or through the market in live carp.
 A few bighead and grass carp have been captured in Canada's portions of the Great Lakes.
 As of 2019, the Asian carp is known to be established in Canada at this time.

 There are concerns the silver carp may spread into the Cypress Hills of Alberta and Saskatchewan through Battle Creek, the Frenchman River and other rivers flowing south out of the hills into the Milk River.
 The Milk River is a tributary of the Missouri River, where populations of Asian carp are well established.

 In July 2015, two grass carp were found within days of each other in contained ponds near Toronto's Lake Ontario waterfront.
 This could mean a variety of things but has yet to prove that widespread reproduction is taking place in Lake Ontario, although both fish were male and fertile.
 The United States and Canadian authorities have been working together to determine where the fish originated and how to stop a potential invasion into the Great Lakes, however in early September three more grass carp were found near the Toronto Islands.
+In July 2025, one grass carp was found in the waters of Lake Huron near the Bruce Nuclear Generating Station in Kincardine.
+Fisheries and Oceans Canada had reportedly spotted a second Grass Carp previously accompanying it, and expects it to be caught in the near future.

 In Mexico, grass carp have been established for many years in at least two river systems, where they are considered invasive, but no other Asian carp are known to have been introduced.

-Continued efforts to prevent invasion
+Remediation efforts

 Other efforts to reduce the number of Asian carp have included encouraging the public to eat more carp and fisheries shipping the fish to other markets, such as Israel.

 As of 2016 there are efforts to reintroduce Alligator gar between Tennessee and Illinois as part of an effort to control Asian carp.
 While gar cannot eat adult carp they can eat juvenile carp.

-Copi renaming

-In June 2022, the Illinois Department of Natural resources announced a campaign to rebrand Asian carp as Copi.
-The Copi renaming is a Federal and state initiative to get the public to eat the invasive fish, decrease its numbers in Midwestern waterways, and prevent its introduction to the Great Lakes.